Italian Grand Prix™ Travel Guide

 Practical Information

 • Visas: Italy is part of the Schengen zone in Europe, a block of 26 countries with a common visa policy and no internal borders.
-Most Western visitors are granted entry without a visa for a stay of up to 90 days.
+Most Western visitors are granted entry without a visa for a stay of up to 90 days, check your eligibility here.

 • Currency: Italy uses the EURO.
 Cash machines are widely available and credit cards are accepted almost everywhere, though we do recommend carrying some cash at the circuit.